zoo architecture, zoo madrid

 Families in 19th-century zoos

 19th-century zoos are unmistakably linked to colonialism.
-They also originate from the need for scientific study and and the emergence of the richer city dweller who is ready for recreation.
+They also originate from the need for scientific study and the emergence of the richer city dweller who is ready for recreation.
 Darwin sees an orangutan for the first time in the London zoo.
 Would he also have thought here for the first time "hm ... family?"
 In science, animals are then classified into families.
-In the zoo buildings for animals are named "family house".
+In the zoo, animal structures are named "family house".
 Monkey House.
-Small mammal house etc. .
+Small mammal house etc.

 Romanticism, naturalism, and mere fantasy

 In the next period, the zoo without bars appears, a more natural zoo without visible borders and composed like a romantic landscape painting.
 Foreground, middle ground and a background, that's the way Carl Hagenbeck develops stage-like platforms for which he receives a patent in 1886.
 The foreground of the grand zoo panorama of Africa is an open visual space including water and nonaggressive brightly coloured species like ducks and flamingos.
 The midground is populated by antelopes and zebras.
 To get the effect of a visual centre this stage is raised higher than the foreground.
 The background has lions and vultures at the foot of the mountain.
 Ibex and sheep are exhibited on the mountain.
 Vegetation on both sides of the panorama and slopes create a stronger framing mechanism: prey and predators, all in one vista.